 Traditionally, residents disposed of household waste by burning it at home.
 Since the 1980s, the County has managed garbage removal.
 Solid waste is collected at a County operated transfer station, also known as the La Cienega "Convenience Center" located on County Road 54 B. The transfer station is open five days per week and residents purchase “unit” permits that allow a specified number of visits.
 Commercial businesses generating less than 850 pounds of refuse per month may also use the transfer station.
 Use of the facility’s recycling bins is free of charge.
 The County's Solid Waste Ordinance No. 2014-10 outlines maximum size and weight of loads, requirements for bagging and covering loads, prohibited materials, fines for disposal of waste after hours, permit abuses, and requires recycling of pulp based materials such as paper and cardboard.

 The existing facility is perceived to lack the necessary capacity for the area it serves and the location is considered inconvenient for many.
-The large service area, including communities outside of the planning area, brings additional traffic to the area.
+The large service area, including communities outside of the planning area, brings additional traffic to the area and litter throughout the traditional planning area as dump loads are often not properly covered.

 Illegally dumping garbage along roadways and in arroyos is still an issue.
 Many residents are unaware of the procedures for disposing of waste or the community impacts of illegal dumping.
+Many people from outside the community also dump their waste in the local arroyos and along roadways to avoid dump fees.

 3.5.4 Community Services Key issues